-If the fill material in the vicinity of the leak location has low permeability, cable fluid lost to ground can be expected to have spread laterally within the permeable sand bedding within the cable trench.
-If the cable trench intersects more permeable material, this could result in cable fluid migrating from the line of the cable trench and along an alternate route or routes.
+Based on the expected nature of overburden material and/or fill material in the vicinity of the leak location, cable fluid lost to ground in this case can be expected to have spread laterally within the permeable sand bedding within the cable trench, and also potentially radially into the surrounding fill material or natural soil, assuming this material is predominantly granular in nature.

 We have developed a series of indicative estimates for the subject leak location under different ground condition scenarios, with regard to the extent of cable fluid migration.
-These estimates have assumed that the cable is installed within a 0.35m thick sand bedding and surround layer in a trench 1.1m wide.
+These estimates have assumed that the cable is installed within a 0.35m thick sand bedding and surround layer in a trench 1.1m wide cut into low permeability silt or clay soils, which can be expected at the subject location.

-- In the case where (i) the trench is cut through silt or clay-dominated material, (ii) the sand bedding is dry, (iii) the cable fluid saturation reaches 40% residual saturation of the pore space in the sand bedding, and (iv) the cable fluid does not migrate into the overlying back-fill material, the theoretical length of trench impacted by LNAPL migration is 291m.
-Where the surrounding soil/fill materials are medium to low permeability it would be reasonable to assume that the cable fluid will have migrated preferentially along the sand bedding towards the south-east from the leak location; - In the event that the base of the trench contains perched water then this would lower the LNAPL saturation in the sand layer surrounding the cable.
+- As outlined above, assuming the cable trench passes through predominantly granular material in the vicinity of the leak location, a radial spreading of the cable fluid can be expected.
+If a 0.2m deep soil zone is impacted with a LNAPL saturation of 40% then the theoretical radius of cable fluid LNAPL impact away from the release would be 12 m.
+Based on the local topography and expected shallow groundwater flow direction, there is potential for the migration of cable fluid under this scenario to be preferentially towards the north-east.
+This suggests that the cable fluid lost to ground could have migrated close to the bank of the River Tolka; - In the case where the cable trench passes through lower permeability material, the cable fluid can be expected to migrate preferentially along the line of the cable trench, within the sand bedding and surround material.
+In this case, if (i) the sand bedding is dry, (ii) the cable fluid saturation reaches 40% residual saturation of the pore space in the sand bedding, and (iii) the cable fluid does not migrate into the overlying back-fill material, the theoretical length of trench impacted by LNAPL migration is 244m.
+Given that the ground elevations along the line of the cable are relatively level, there appears to be potential for cable fluid to migrate along the sand bedding in both directions from the leak location (i.e. generally to the north-west and south-east); - Considering a variation of the previous case, where the base of the trench contains perched water then this would lower the LNAPL saturation in the sand layer surrounding the cable.
 This could result in LNAPL migration through the back-fill material above the sand bedding layer, but only if it is sufficiently permeable.
 The thickness of LNAPL-saturated soils will likely be less under this scenario than that outlined above, but the cable fluid may spread further.
-If a 40% residual cable fluid saturation is assumed in relatively permeable backfill material over a 0.2m thickness, this would lead to a theoretical length of trench impacted by cable fluid of 510m;

-- The third scenario considered herein is where the cable trench near the leak point passes through predominantly coarse granular material.
-Here a more radial spreading of the cable fluid could occur.
-If a 0.2m deep soil zone is impacted with a LNAPL saturation of 40% then the theoretical radius of cable fluid LNAPL impact away from the release would be 13m.
-Given the relatively permeable shallow soils expected to be present in the area of the leak, this is perhaps the more likely of the cable fluid migration patterns of those postulated herein; - The cable fluid may have some semi-volatile components (alkyl benzenes) and as such will generate a modest vapour pressure.
+If a 40% residual cable fluid saturation is assumed in relatively permeable backfill material over a 0.2m thickness, this would lead to a theoretical length of trench impacted by cable fluid of 428m; - The cable fluid may have some semi-volatile components (alkyl benzenes) and as such will generate a modest vapour pressure.
 However, given the absence of potential confined spaces in the vicinity of the leak location, this is not considered a viable exposure pathway; - Cable fluid has the potential to migrate from the source to underneath confined spaced receptors (such as building cellars), either in LNAPL form or via migration in the dissolved phase in groundwater flow following dissolution from the LNAPL.
-Given the absence of buildings in the vicinity of the leak location or close to the cable route in the area of the leak, there is no need to assess this pathway in the subject case.
+Given the absence of buildings in the vicinity of the leak location, there is no need to assess this pathway in the subject case.